 Get up close with history!

-Join museum experts to learn about research and collections projects, meet special guests, ask questions, and get up close with the fascinating stories of our collection.
+Browse through our library of past virtual talks to hear from museum experts about research and collections projects, meet special guests, ask questions, and get up close with the fascinating stories from our collection.

 Attracting owls: Nest box vacancies and owl puke

 Originally streamed: April 8, 2022

 Boreal owls (Aegolius funereus) live throughout the boreal forest in North America and northern Eurasia.
 Though well studied in Europe, we know little about boreal owl prey and reproductive success in Alberta.
 To find out more, we installed 31 nest boxes to attract pairs of boreal owls to nest so we can monitor their nesting attempts and collect their pellets.
 By dissecting and separating the bones and teeth in the pellets, we can identify the species of small mammals that the owls are catching and eating.
 This helps us examine the relationships between prey, the landscapes around their nests, and owl reproductive success.